-A couple of new illustrations for the upcoming book The Battle of Vesta 4, which should be in print by the end of the month.
+A couple of new illustrations for The Battle of Vesta 4.

 Joe Shenton got his Kickstarter funded for his current book project, and on Tuesday I received an awesome ink drawing from him.
 My modest contribution earned me a steampunk monster drawn in the style that will appear in his book, with the option to choose what the monster would be based on.
 I requested an electric eel, and Joe delivered!